ibm-cloud-docs/databases-for-mongodb/howto-autoscaling.md

 - If you just need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-mongodb?topic=databases-for-mongodb-resources-scaling) your deployment.

-## Configuring Autoscaling in the UI
+## Configuring autoscaling in the UI
 {: #autoscaling-config-ui}
 {: ui}